rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

 DEFINITION:
 Firmware is the operating system of embedded microcontrollers.
-The default firmware on the Intel® Edison board is a version of Linux* built using the Linux Yocto Project which started in 2010.
-Yocto merged with OpenEmbedded in 2011.

 Flashing is the process of overwriting the firmware on the board's memory, much like applying system updates on your computer.